molnarlin/green_heaven_online_market/README.md

       Go to Deploy branch, check build log, if any problem.

    - **Open your deployed app**
-       In Heroku open the new app.
+       In Heroku open the new app. (https://green-heaven-online-garden-cen-2439019d4b13.herokuapp.com/)

 # 10. Credits
-- images from kaggle.com and Microsoft Copilot
+- images from kaggle.com and Microsoft Copilot.
+- I used Microsoft Copilot for check and debug code, write articles for the blog, write product descriptions.
-- thanks for w3school.com
+- thanks for w3school.com.
-- thanks for RHS for the plant description and growing information
+- thanks for RHS for the plant description and growing information.
-- I used Antonio Melé: Django 5 By Example to create the blog app for this project
+- I used Antonio Melé: Django 5 By Example to create the blog app for this project.